Czochralski method

-The Czochralski method, also Czochralski technique or Czochralski process, is a method of crystal growth used to obtain single crystals of semiconductors (e.g. silicon, germanium and gallium arsenide), metals (e.g. palladium, platinum, silver, gold), salts and synthetic gemstones.
+The Czochralski method, also Czochralski technique or Czochralski process, is a method of crystal growth used to obtain single crystals (monocrystals) of semiconductors (e.g. silicon, germanium and gallium arsenide), metals (e.g. palladium, platinum, silver, gold), salts and synthetic gemstones.
 The method is named after Polish scientist Jan Czochralski, who invented the method in 1915 while investigating the crystallization rates of metals.
 He made this discovery by accident: instead of dipping his pen into his inkwell, he dipped it in molten tin, and drew a tin filament, which later proved to be a single crystal.
+The process remains economically important, as roughly 90% of all modern-day semiconductor devices use material derived from this method.

 The most important application may be the growth of large cylindrical ingots, or boules, of single crystal silicon used in the electronics industry to make semiconductor devices like integrated circuits.
 Other semiconductors, such as gallium arsenide, can also be grown by this method, although lower defect densities in this case can be obtained using variants of the Bridgman–Stockbarger method.
+Other semiconductors such as Silicon Carbide are grown using other methods such as physical vapor transport.

 The method is not limited to production of metal or metalloid crystals.
 For example, it is used to manufacture very high-purity crystals of salts, including material with controlled isotopic composition, for use in particle physics experiments, with tight controls (part per billion measurements) on confounding metal ions and water absorbed during manufacture.

+History

+Early developments (1915–1930s)

+Jan Czochralski - a Polish chemist invented his method in 1916 at AEG in Germany while investigating the crystallization velocities of metals.
+His technique—originally reported in 1918—formed the basis for growing single crystals by pulling material from the melt.
+Until 1923, modifications to the method were confined mainly to Berlin‐based groups.

+Shortly thereafter, in 1925, E.P.T.
+Tyndall's group at the University of Iowa grew zinc crystals using the Czochralski method for nearly a decade; these early crystals reached maximum diameters of about 3.5 mm and lengths of up to 35 cm.

+The development of the fundamental process would be completed in 1937 by Henry Walther at Bell Telephone Laboratories.
+Walther introduced crystal rotation—a technique that compensates for thermal asymmetries—and implemented dynamic cooling control via an adjustable gas stream.
+His innovations enabled precise control over crystal shape and diameter and allowed the first growth of true bulk crystals, including high-melting-point materials such as sodium chloride.
+Walther's work laid the foundation for the modern Czochralski process.